PaloAltoLibrary/NAO-Tutorials/README.md

 Nao (pronounced now) is an autonomous, programmable humanoid robot developed by Aldebaran Robotics.
 Aldebaran Roboticswas acquired by Japan's SoftBank Mobile in 2013.

-Nao robots have been used for research and education purposes in numerous academicinstitutions worldwide.
+Nao robots have been used for research and education purposes in numerous academic institutions worldwide.

 This tutorial is based on NAO version 5.